orangejuice/blog/data/activity/book-中国觉醒-2010/record.en.md

 ---
-title: China Wakes
+title: The Awakening of China
-slug: china-wakes
 category: book
 status: todo
 rating: 0